GeorgeHou0719/AutoGDS_v1/README.md

 Despite its maturity, the PIC design process remains labor-intensive.
 Many stages require expert time to translate requirements into geometry, verify constraints, and iterate.
 As a result, there is strong motivation to introduce **AI assistance**.
 Prior research has largely focused on **inverse-design** neural networks for one device or a narrow class of devices.
 These approaches lack generality and do not fundamentally improve productivity across the broader silicon photonics industry.

-This course project, AutoGDS, is the first step of my undergraduate thesis.
-The long-term goal is a **multi-agent** PIC design helper: starting from **natural-language** requirements, agents would interpret specifications, run simulations, optimize performance metrics, decide geometry and parameters, and finally generate fabrication-ready `GDS` masks.
+This course project, AutoGDS, is the first step toward a **multi-agent** PIC design helper: starting from **natural-language** requirements, agents would interpret specifications, run simulations, optimize performance metrics, decide geometry and parameters, and finally generate fabrication-ready `GDS` masks.
 Currently, AutoGDS focuses on the last step of that vision: **given geometry and parameters expressed in natural language, the system uses agents to produce a concrete `GDS layout`**, potentially freeing engineers from their least favorite part of work.

-This project currently contains about **12,158 lines of Python code** (excluding the PhIDO reference folder and virtual environments), and all API keys used for development and testing were **self-funded**.

 ## Project Structure
 ```